A snapshot overview of schools in Valencia that are considered (although not necessarily chosen) by English-speaking expat parents.

 American School of Valencia (pending)

-American curriculum/American High School Diploma/IB Diploma/Spanish Bach; ages 2-18; co-ed; day; independent; private non-profit; 750 pupils
+American Elementary & Middle School Curriculum/ American High School Diploma / IB Diploma/ Spanish Bach; ages 2-18; co-ed; day; independent; private non-profit; 750 students

-School developed curriculum/Spanish curriculum/IGCSEs/A-Levels/Spanish Bach; ages 1-18; co-ed; day; independent; privately owned; 1,700 pupils
+Adapted curriculum/ Spanish curriculum / IGCSE / A-Level / Spanish Bach; ages 1-18; co-ed; day; independent; privately owned; 1,700 students

 Located in Puzol, a beach community 20kms from central Valencia.
 Starting with the endearingly named ‘Baby Caxton’ and continuing up to A-Levels or Spanish Bachillerato.
 Currently, the majority of students are Spanish but with an increasing international cohort.
-In 2018, 93 per cent achieved A*-C at IGCSE and 78 per cent gained A*-C grades at A-Level.
+Recently over 90 per cent achieved A*-C at IGCSE and nearly 80 per cent gained A*-C grades at A-Level.

 These schools have been brought to our attention, but until we have more reports from parents, we are unable to consider reviewing them.